rambler-ios/team/processes/development/code-style/swift/swift-style-guide-en.md

 let names = [String]()
 ```

 * **5.1.5** If a function returns multiple values, prefer returning a tuple to using `inout` arguments (it’s best to use labeled tuples for clarity on what you’re returning if it is not otherwise obvious).
 If you use a certain tuple more than once, consider using a `typealias`.
-If you’re returning 3 or more items in a tuple, consider using a `struct` or `class` instead. **TODO: discuss**
+If you’re returning 3 or more items in a tuple, consider using a `struct` or `class` instead.

 ```swift
 func pirateName() -> (firstName: String, lastName: String) {